har-in-air/ESP32_AUTO_WATER/README.md

 In normal watering mode, the ESP32 is woken up from deep-sleep once a day at a scheduled time by the DS3231 RTC.
 It checks the soil moisture level and if required, turns on the water pump.

-It then optionally logs the calendar date and time, moisture sensor reading, power supply voltages and watering duration as entries in a Google Docs spreadsheet document.
+It then optionally logs the calendar date and time, moisture sensor reading, power supply voltages and watering duration as a row of entries in a Google Docs spreadsheet document.

+If Google Sheet uploading is enabled and the configured Internet Access Point is not available at the scheduled time, the data record is appended to a buffer and saved to flash.
+If the IAP is available, the queued data records are first uploaded to the spreadsheet, and then the current data record is uploaded.
+Up to 30 records (30 days) can be buffered, after which the oldest record will be over-written by the current day's data record.

 <img src="docs/autowater_gs_update.png" />

 If you want to configure the watering systems, press the reset button for the ESP32 module and then press the configuration button (GPIO0) when you hear a series of short beeps.
 Keep it pressed until you hear a long confirmation tone, and then release.
-The system is now configured as a standalone WiFi Access Point (AP) with SSID `ESP32Timer` and password `123456789`.
+The system is now configured as a stand-alone WiFi Access Point (AP) with SSID `ESP32Timer` and password `123456789`.

 A web server running on this AP at `url : http://192.168.4.1` can then be used to configure the following :
+* Google Sheet update
+  * Enable / disable uploading of data to the spreadsheet
+  * AP SSID and password for internet access
 * Schedule
   * Daily wake-up time
   * Soil moisture threshold for watering